bsharathramesh/HW2_SoftwareEngineering/README.md

 ### Ruby

 1.)
-Ruby execution Environment has to be setup by executing `sudo apt install ruby-full`
+Ruby execution Environment has to be setup by executing `sudo apt install ruby-full`.
+To install ruby on Mac use the command - brew install ruby

 2.)
 Check for ruby version using the command `ruby --version`